andersonom/rushorders/README.md

 - Moq

 # Other Notes
-- There is no try catch because the only try catch is on the  RushOrders.Middleware.ErrorHandlingMiddleware
+- There is only one try catch that is at the RushOrders.Middleware.ErrorHandlingMiddleware